norepimorphism/boing/README.md

 Currently, *boing* only links with *libui-ng*&mdash;not the original *libui*.
 However, *libui-ng-sys* may be updated in the future to support a *libui* feature flag, in which case it should be trivial to update *boing* as well.

+## Features

+### Lightweight

+*boing* allocates UI control data in a set of typed bump allocators&mdash;each a single heap allocation, reallocated as necessary and freed at the end of `Ui::run`.
+This reduces the number of allocations performed, saving time in the process.

+## Pitfalls

 ## Design

 See [DESIGN.md](./DESIGN.md) for an explanation of how *boing* was designed.